Who’s inside? A conversation with subpersonalities.

 We all have subpersonalities.
 According to a branch of psychology called Psychosynthesis, these are the aspects of us that uniquely combine to create our personality.
 For instance, we have different sides of us that are easy to identify.
 The side that likes to be loud and silly, contrasted by the side that likes to be introverted and quiet.
 We generally cycle through these phases, allowing all sides of us to find equal expression throughout our lives.

 But occasionally our life becomes hijacked by one particular subpersonality who won’t allow the others to express.
-For instance, the person who feels they need to work 24/7 because this particular “progress” subpersonality feels the others aren’t going to support the wellbeing of the whole (the whole= YOU).
-So, although there are parts of the person who want to have fun, relax, loosen up… they aren’t allowed because one aspect of personality has completely taken over, dominating all the rest.
+For instance, the person who feels they need to work 24/7 because this particular “progress” subpersonality feels the others aren’t going to support the wellbeing of the whole (the whole= You).
+So, although there are parts of the person who want to have fun, relax, loosen up… they aren’t allowed because one aspect of personality has completely taken over, dominating the rest.
 Although this side of us activates because it believes it knows best, it locks us in an unhealthy pattern of overload, because nobody can work 24/7 to the detriment of developing other areas of their life without suffering for it mentally, physically, psychologically and spiritually.

 So, the journey to learn to converse with all sides of us becomes an incredibly important one, to determine who inside of us (what aspect of our personality) is being allowed to express and who isn’t?
 When an entire side of us isn’t being allowed to express, things get ugly.